Overview

 Section titled “How Triggers Work”When a trigger event occurs:

-- Event Detection: Promptless receives notification of the event (PR opened, message posted, ticket resolved)
+- Event Detection: Promptless receives notification of the event (PR opened, message posted, etc.)

 - Context Analysis: The system analyzes the event content, including code changes, conversations, or support interactions